ngoctd314/learning/english/shawshank redemption.md

 - You feel you've been rehabilitated?
 Oh, yes, sir.
 Without a doubt.
 And i can honestly say i'm a changed man.
 No danger to society here.
 God's honest truth.
 Absolutely rehabilitated.

+- Prison time is slow time.
+Some fellas collect stamps.
+Others build matchstick houses.
+Andy build a library.

+- That don't make you murderer.
+A bad husband, maybe.

+- And crawled to freedom through 500 yards of shit-smelling foulness I can't even imagine.
+Or maybe i just don't want to.
+500 yards.
+That's the length of five football fields.
+Just shy of half a mile.

+- Andy Dufresne who crawled through a river of shit and came out clean on the other side.

+- Do you feel you've been rehabilitated?
+Rehabilitated?
+Well, now, let me see.
+You know, I don't have any idea what that means.
+Well, it means you're ready to rejoin society...
+I know what you think it means, sonny.
+To me, it's just a made-up word.
+A politician's word so that... young fellas like yourself can wear a suit and a tie and... have a job.
+What do you really want to know?
+Am I sorry for what i did?
+Well, are you?
+There's not a day goes by i don't feel regret.
+Not because i'm in here or because you think i should.
+I look back on the way i was then.
+A young...
+Stupid kid who commited that terrible crime.
+I wanna talk to him.
+I wanna try and talk some sense to him.
+But i can't.
+That kid's long gone.
+This old man is all that's left.
+I gotta live with that.
+Rehabilitated?
+It's just a bullshit word.
+So you go on and stamp your form sonny, and stop wasting my time.
+Because to tell you the truth, I don't give a shit.

+- Get busy living or get busy dying.

 **Brooks**